-Although it’s not necessary it does make cleaning much easier because there are less things to clean around.
-If you have thought about decluttering your home but have been too overwhelmed at the whole process, then these beginner decluttering tips may help.
+Although it’s not necessary it does make cleaning much easier because there are fewer things to clean around.
+If you have thought about decluttering your home but have been too overwhelmed by the whole process, then these beginner decluttering tips may help.

 Learn more easy ways to Declutter in your home: